tomkerkhove/promitor/.github/ISSUE_TEMPLATE/Security_issue.md

 Migitation options, if there are any

-## Additional resources

-Link to National Vulnurability Database or similat (CVE-2018-14041)[https://nvd.nist.gov/vuln/detail/CVE-2018-14041]

-## Specification
+## Application Specifications

-- Version(s):
+- Docker Image Version:
 - Platform(s):
 - Subsystem(s):